 - Bachelor of Science in Environmental Engineering (BSEnvE) – appropriate for students interested specifically in the biochemical aspects of environmental engineering with respect to water, soil, and air.

 Incoming students: Learn how to register for courses and how to request add codes for CEE classes.

 Subscribe to receive important advising announcements, job postings, course announcements, etc. Restricted to CEE students.

 Information & Resources

-- BSCE Degree Sheet, which includes a sample four-year plan
+- BSCE Degree Sheet, includes sample four-year plan

 - Honors Programs

 - Preparing for Graduate School

 - CEE Add Code Request Form